paregi12/kotatsu-parsers/CONTRIBUTING.md

   to find issues during unit testing.
 - Your parser may also implement the `Interceptor` interface for additional manipulation of all network requests and responses, including image loading.
-- If the website has strict rate limits, use the `rateLimit` extension on the HTTP client.
+- If your source website (or its API) has strict rate limits, use the `rateLimit` extension on the HTTP client.
 See [Rate Limiting util](./src/main/kotlin/org/koitharu/kotatsu/parsers/util/RateLimit.kt) for details and see [Yuri Garden parsers](./src/main/kotlin/org/koitharu/kotatsu/parsers/site/vi/YuriGardenParser.kt) for example.
 - If your source website (or its API) uses pages for pagination instead of offset you should extend `PagedMangaParser` instead of `MangaParser`.